 Strengths: A general summary of which particular positive characteristics evidenced themselves during the tests.

 Weaknesses: A general summary of which ball characteristics might give some bowlers problems.
-Some ball characteristics may only affect particular styles, strictly subjective of course.
+Some ball characteristics may only affect particular styles, and this is strictly subjective, of course.
 They would be noted here.

-Overall Summary: Again, a subjective synopsis of the testers general impressions after the ball testing is completed.
-A subjective synopsis of any differences between the bowlers would be stated in this section.
+Overall Summary: Again, this section would include a subjective synopsis of the testers’ general impressions after the ball testing is completed and a subjective synopsis of any differences between the bowlers.

 Our overall philosophy

-We try to give each and every ball a chance to shine, but if we cannot get a good reaction, then we feel duty-bound to report that to you.
-Conversely, if we get an outstanding reaction, then we are obligated to let you in on our enthusiasm.
+We try to give each and every ball a chance to shine, but if we can’t get a good reaction, we feel duty-bound to report that to you.
+Conversely, if we get an outstanding reaction, we are obligated to let you in on our enthusiasm.
 We try to keep the ball reviews light and fun as well as informative.

-It is important to remember however, that no matter how favorable or unfavorable the review goes, it is still a subjective opinion.
+It is important to remember, however, that no matter how favorable or unfavorable the review is, it is still a subjective opinion.
 Balls that we give an overall good review to may remind you of a boat anchor.
 Balls that we pan may result in records and award scores for you.
-We can assure you that they are done as fairly, as consistently, as objectively and as honestly as is possible by human hands.
+We can assure you that they are done as fairly, as consistently, as objectively, and as honestly as is possible by human hands.